 One significant data breach or regulatory violation can cost more than a decade of compliant AI investment.

-Opportunity costs of avoiding AI entirely:
+Opportunity costs of avoiding AI entirely are growing rapidly:

 The firms that avoid AI don't stay safe—they fall behind.